 Italian listening comprehension

-This useful video lesson is divided in four steps, helping you to test your listening comprehension.
-You will have to look at an image, listen to a question, listen to a dialogue and then answer to the question.
-All the solutions are below the video, but we suggest you to watch them only at the end of the exercises.
+This useful video lesson is divided into four steps, helping you to test your listening comprehension.
+You will have to look at an image, listen to a question, listen to a dialogue and then answer the question.
+All the solutions are below the video, but we suggest you watch them only at the end of the exercises.

 Italian language Dictation Exercise